dvbern/commons-logging-mdc/README.md

 ## Module: lib-commons-logging-mdc-api
 Basic API to fill ***and cleanup** the MDC.

-Workhorse is the class `MDCDAO` which is used to fill the MDC with the most used values.
+Workhorse is the class [`MDCDAOSlf4j`](api/src/main/java/ch/dvbern/oss/commons/logging/mdc/MDCDAOSlf4j.java) which is used to fill the MDC with the most used values.

 ### Usage
 Maven-Dependency: